equivalent/scrapbook2/archive/blogs/2014-02-instaling-nginx-1-4-4-on-ubuntu-from-source.md

 one more recommendation:

-# Instaling NginX from Ubuntu packages
+## Install NginX from Ubuntu packages !

 One thing to consider is to actually install NginX direcly from Ubuntu ppa